zetseatZ/into-cps.github.io/systemmodelling/connection-export.md

 # Connection Export

-* How to export part of a SysML model as a connection config for the COE
+* How to export a Connection Diagram as a configuration for the INTO-CPS Application
-* TO BE DONE